Quanto

 but the instrument itself is settled in another currency at some rate.
 Such products are attractive for speculators and investors who wish to have exposure to a foreign asset, but without the corresponding exchange rate risk.

 Quantos are attractive because they shield the purchaser from exchange rate fluctuations.
-If a US investor were to invest directly in the Japanese stocks that comprise the Nikkei, he would be exposed to both fluctuations in the Nikkei index and fluctuations in the USD/JPY exchange rate.
+If a US investor were to invest directly in the Japanese stocks that comprise the Nikkei, they would be exposed to both fluctuations in the Nikkei index and fluctuations in the USD/JPY exchange rate.
 Essentially, a quanto has an embedded currency forward with a variable notional amount.
 It is that variable notional amount that give quantos their name—"quanto" is short for "quantity adjusting option".

 Quanto options have both the strike price and underlier denominated in the foreign currency.
 At exercise, the value of the option is calculated as the option's intrinsic value in the foreign currency, which is then converted to the domestic currency at the fixed exchange rate.

 Another type of structure is called Quanto in the weather/energy markets.
 In these markets, a Quanto is a weather-contingent energy (or commodity) derivative.
 Weather contingent means that a payoff is triggered if some weather variable (typically temperature, but also precipitation or any other weather variable) crosses (from above or from below) a specified strike value.
 For the structure to be called Quanto, the payoff must depend on the market price of a publicly traded commodity.
 A typical example of a buyer of a Quanto is a retailer in a liberalized electricity market, with a customer base to which they deliver to a fixed contracted price.
 The retailers do buy most of their electricity forward, but have to go and purchase from the expensive spot market whenever they need to deliver more than what they've planned to.
 This situation typically occurs if the weather is hotter (colder) than expected and a substantial number of households turn on the airconditioning (heating).
 As electricity demand rises sharply in such a situation, spot prices spike while the revenue from the sales side remains constant.
 Buying a quanto allows the retailer to hedge against that risk.